Meditation as a Practice

-That said, it’s important to know that every day of mindfulness won’t be a “pay day.”
+That said, it’s important to know that every day of mindfulness won’t be a “payday.”
 You will notice your mindfulness and happiness gradually increasing, but there will be times when it seems you’ve hit a slump.
 Rest assured.
-As long as you are continuing to be kind and mindful to whatever you’re experiencing, the jackpot of happiness and clarity are not far down the road.
+As long as you are continuing to be kind and mindful of whatever you’re experiencing, the jackpot of happiness and clarity is not far down the road.

-Mindfulness is a key teaching at SpiritQuest.
+Mindfulness is a key teaching at SpiritQuest Sedona Retreats.
 Join us for a Spiritual Retreat to learn more!